 Still, it's currently true that you don't need to register the Mavic Mini in the US and Canada, and the drone itself is still a compelling option for those who are just starting out, but aren't quite ready to spend bigger bucks on a higher-end model like the new DJI Air 2S.

-Unlike the pricier Anafi, the Mavic Mini features three-axis mechanical stabilization (the Anafi’s third axis is EIS) and includes handy features like a hot-swappable microSD card slot.
-It also promises better battery life, with a quoted flight time of 30 minutes.
+Alongside its exemption from the need to be registered in some countries, the Mavic Mini has other benefits over rivals like the Parrot Anafi.
+The Mini features three-axis mechanical stabilization (the Anafi has two – its 'third' axis is electronic stabilization), and includes handy features like a hot-swappable microSD card slot.
+It also has a better battery life than the Anafi, with a quoted flight time of 30 minutes.

 DJI Mavic Mini release date and price

 The DJI Mavic Mini is available to buy right now in two versions: there's the base package (drone, battery, controller) or the Fly More Combo, which also includes a two-way charging hub that can double up as a power bank, a 360-degree propellor guard, and two extra batteries.